JamjureeK/MADT8101-Customer-Analytics/#02 Customer Lifetime Value (CLV)/README.md

 In the dynamic hospitality landscape, I present a pioneering CLV calculation approach.
 This method, tailored to the intricacies of hotels, promises to revolutionize how we measure guest value and refine strategies.
 Join me in exploring this cutting-edge avenue to elevate the guest experience and business outcomes.

+## Create New Loyalty Program based on CLV
 ### Business Overview
 D Hotel Group is a prominent hospitality firm in Southeast Asia that operates within five interconnected business sectors.
 These include Hotels & Resorts, Hospitality Education, Foods, Property Development, and Services related to the hospitality industry.